Winnebago’s Micro Minnie bunkhouse has a lot more room than the name suggests and features a Murphy bed.

 The optional lift kit for the axles should be a standard feature for sewer-pipe clearance.
 Upgraded trailer tires would fit nicely with the other high-end manufacturing features.

 Color is not the only thing that stands out about the Micro Minnie’s exterior.
 Winnebago is using high-quality and notable materials in the construction of this trailer body.
-The fiberglass walls are layered with Azdel Onboard composite panels, which add durability and resistance to water damage.
+The fiberglass walls are layered with solid material inserts, which add durability.
 The BAL-engineered chassis is designed to be both lightweight and extremely durable, using huck bolts and interlocking dimples, which eliminates welding.
 Other manufacturing materials worth a mention include the exterior-grade tongue-and-groove plywood flooring fastened to an aluminum floor frame, offering a more stable foundation for the rest of the trailer components.

 It may not be as important as build quality, but awning size can be a deal breaker for some.
 On this Micro Minnie, a 15-foot awning extends from the door to the rear of the rig, providing shelter from the sun or the rain.
 During our stay in Indiana, it was either pouring rain or blazing hot.
 We certainly appreciated the awning under both conditions.